-Cross-region replication (CRR) enables the automatic and asynchronous (near real-time) replication of objects across buckets in different OSS regions.
-It synchronizes operations such as the creation, overwriting, and deletion of objects from the source bucket to the destination bucket.
+Cross-region replication (CRR) enables the automatic and asynchronous (near real-time) replication of objects across buckets in different Object Storage Service (OSS) regions.
+Operations such as the creation, overwriting, and deletion of objects can be synchronized from a source bucket to a destination bucket.

 - Log on to the OSS console.

 - In the left-side navigation pane, click Buckets, and then click the name of the bucket for which you want to enable CRR.

 - In the left-side navigation pane, choose Cross-Region Replication section, click Configure. .
 In the

 - Click Cross-Region Replication.
 In the Cross-Region Replication panel, configure the parameters.
 The following table describes the parameters.

 Parameter Description Source Region The region where the current bucket is located.
 Source Bucket The name of the current bucket.
 Destination Region Select the region where the destination bucket is located.
 Destination Bucket Select the destination bucket to which you want to synchronize data.
 Acceleration Type Only Transfer Acceleration is supported.
 Transfer acceleration can be used to increase the transfer speed when data is replicated across a region within mainland China and a region outside mainland China.
 If you enable transfer acceleration, OSS charges transfer acceleration fees.
 For information about the billing methods, see Transfer acceleration fees.
 Applied To Select the source data that you want to synchronize.